-High-intensity training causes gastric ulcers in horses through a combination of gastric splashing, diet, lifestyle and stressors.
+High-intensity training causes gastric ulcers in horses.
+Caused by a combination of gastric splashing, diet, lifestyle and stress.

-When a horse participates in high intensity exercise, their stomach contracts and the acid splashes up onto the non-protected area of the stomach.
+During high intensity exercise the stomach contracts causing acid splashing of the stomach.
+Occurring in the non-protected area of the stomach.
 This is what’s known as gastric splashing.
 Read this article to find out more about Gastric Splashing and how to prevent it.

 Change in feeding